 Apps make our lives easier, but they may also access our data and don’t necessarily keep it secure.
 Avoid using social media accounts to log into third-party apps, especially when required to let the app view or edit your data.
 If it is absolutely necessary to allow access, limit permission to view only.

 Update Your Software

 Anti-virus software can’t protect you from attacks through social media if it isn’t updated.
 You should also install regular updates to your operating system, web browser and other programs when prompted to do so.
 Often, these updates contain important security patches that fix existing vulnerabilities.

 If someone has harassed you on social media, attempted to access your information or otherwise made you uncomfortable, use the block button to prevent them from seeing your posts and online activities.
 Avoid using social media sites that do not offer a block function.

 If you receive obscene or harassing comments, do not respond.
-However, you should keep a record and share it with the site administrator in case you need to take further action against the offending person.
+However, keep a record and share it with the site administrator in case you need to take further action.
 A social media private investigator can help if you aren’t sure who is bothering you online.

 Delete Old Accounts

 As technology advances and trends come and go, we have all left behind a staggering number of email addresses and social media accounts we no longer use.
 Instead of leaving your old accounts as a digital graveyard, delete them completely to prevent unauthorized access.
 Even if you haven’t logged into an account in years, it could still contain personal information that you don’t want to fall into the wrong hands.

 Staying safe on social media is essential to keep private information private and protect your emotional well-being.
 These tips will boost your security profile and get you on the path to enhanced online privacy.